KdotJPG/NoisePosti.ng/_posts/2021-03-13-Fast-Biome-Blending-Without-Squareness.md

 <figcaption class="figure-caption">Optimized.
 32x32 chunks.
 Runtimes in nanoseconds per coordinate.</figcaption>
 </figure>

 Interestingly, lerp ran a bit faster, while the other cases fared slightly worse.
 Chunk size might be out of your control depending on the scope of your use case, but it does appear to have an effect.
-How much of this can be attrbiuted to cache friendliness, point querying, memory allocation, etc. I do not know for certain.
+How much of this can be attributed to cache friendliness, point querying, memory allocation, etc. I do not know for certain.

 ##### Final Performance Note